List of The Land Before Time characters: Petrie's mother

-Petrie's mother, voiced by Tress MacNeille (I-XIII, TV series) and Anndi McAfee (XIV), is a cerulean Pteranodon and has major appearances in The Land Before Time V: The Mysterious Island, The Land Before Time VII: The Stone of Cold Fire, and The Land Before Time XII: The Great Day of the Flyers.
+Petrie's mother, voiced by Tress MacNeille (I-XII, TV series) and Anndi McAfee (XIV), is a cerulean Pteranodon and has major appearances in The Mysterious Island, The Stone of Cold Fire, and The Great Day of the Flyers.
 In the seventh film, she flies to the "Mysterious Beyond" to find Petrie and Ducky, blaming her brother Pterano for endangering them.

 Ducky and Spike's siblings

 Ducky and Spike have several siblings.
 In the first film, Ducky's parents' nest contained about half a dozen eggs, whereas in the second film, Ducky's parents have another nest from which several are hatched.

 Daddy Topps

-Daddy Topps, voiced by Burke Byrnes (I), John Ingle (II – XIII, TV series) and George Ball (XIV), is a dark brown Triceratops and Cera's father.
+Daddy Topps, voiced by Burke Byrnes (I), John Ingle (II – XIII, TV series) and George Ball (XIV), is a dark grey Triceratops and Cera's father.
 He was credited as "Daddy Topps" in the first film and is otherwise called "Mr. Threehorn".
-In The Land Before Time XI: Invasion of the Tinysauruses, Tria refers to him by the pet name "Topsy", much to the annoyance of Cera.
+In Invasion of the Tinysauruses, Tria refers to him by the pet name "Topsy", much to the annoyance of Cera.
 He is portrayed as belligerent, domineering, sometimes hostile and stubborn like his daughter.